instore/slate/source/includes/_data.md

 ### unitPrice

 Required.
-How much is charged for a single unmodified one of these things before tax.
+How much is charged for one unmodified unit of this menu item (one hamburger) before tax.
 The order line's total price should have been (unitPrice &#215; quantity) before any discounts, taxes, or modifiers are applied.

 ### itemId